Why is Medicare So Confusing?

 If you received your Medicare card automatically and wish to delay your enrollment, notify Social Security.
 You can then later use a special enrollment period to enroll into Part B when you retire or lose your group coverage.

-Texas Medicare eligibles who need assistance with enrolling in Medicare can call our office for advice.
+Those who are eligible for Texas Medicare and need assistance with enrolling, can call our office for advice.
 We offer free assistance in how to enroll in Medicare, and what to do about your supplemental options once you receive your card.
 Making this decision requires some analysis, such as estimating the cost of your Part B, supplement, and Part D drug.

 For help with your Medicare 101 needs, contact us today by phone or you can fill out our online form here: